 8. Accountability and examining issues come first.
 Apology and forgiveness is the final phase…if done too early, it is hollow forgiveness.
 The final forgiveness brings closure to the affair, but this does not necessarily mean all the pain will disappear.

-9. In the beginning, the infidel needs to account for 1440 minutes of the day, every day.
+9. In the beginning, the one who had the affair needs to account for 1440 minutes of the day, every day.

 10. Try to remember what drew you together.
+Remember the good.
 This helps provide a vision for the future.

 11. Keep the infidel focused, don’t let them just say I’m sorry and move on.

 12. Spend time alone together…no kids, no friends, no TV, no radio, no phone…

 13. Secrets need to be disclosed at the start.
 Any and all secrets.
 If another bomb is dropped halfway through, the work that has been done is destroyed.
 TOTAL HONESTY IS A MUST.